BecksLab/ms_paleo_webs/README.md

 ## Folder and file structure

-Data files are stored in `data/` which includes the trait data and feeding rules needed for the pfim model.
-Functions needed to implement the different models can be found in `lib/` and the actual workflow in `scripts/`.

-## Manuscript

-In addition to containing the code and data needed this repository also hosts the associated 'manuscript'.
-This manuscript is written using the `quarto` platform - for which the is an [online tutorial](https://quarto.org/docs/manuscripts/).
+The code workflow is contained in the `scripts/` folder, with each file being numbered sequentially.
+Additional functions that are needed to run some of the models are contained in the `lib/` folder, each model is contained within its own file and additional helper functions are in `lib/internals.R`.